 After filing with the court, you now have to serve your spouse (Respondent) with the application, after which the Respondent has 30 days to serve and file an answer.
 Failing to comply with these deadlines may result in the court finding for the Applicant in all claims as described in Form 8.

 A contested divorce in Ontario begins when the Respondent spouse files a Form 10: Answer.
-This form allows the Respondent to dispute any of the claims you made as the Applicant spouse in Form 8 and ask for a dismissal.
+This form allows the Respondent to dispute any of the claims you made as the Applicant spouse in Form 8, ask for a dismissal, or to ask for their own claims in the contested court action.

-After receiving Form 10 from your spouse, the next step is the submission of financial statements that would support any claims or disputes that you or your spouse may make before the court.
+When filing Form 8 and Form 10 in a contested divorce, both spouses must also include financial statements using Form 13.1: Financial Statement (Property and Support Claims).
+Form 13.1 would support any claims or disputes that you or your spouse may make before the court.
 The statements would include information about income, expenses, assets, debts, and so on.

 First court date and case conference